yungpanko/javascript-inheritance-patterns-web-051517/README.md

 objects from that blueprint in order to use them.

-Imagine a set of instructions from IKEA as the *Class*, and your assembled Fthugënbøller bookcase as the *object*.
+Imagine a set of instructions from IKEA as the *Class*, and your assembled Fthügënbøller bookcase as the *object*.

 JavaScript uses prototypal OO.
 Instead of creating a nonfunctional class definition, we actually create the object, which is then used as a